Lifeboat (1944 film): Reception

 Hitchcock responded to the criticism by explaining that the film's moral was that the Allies needed to stop bickering and work together to win the war, and he defended the portrayal of the German character, saying, "I always respect my villain, build[ing] him into a redoubtable character that will make my hero or thesis more admirable in defeating him or it."
 Bankhead backed him up in an interview in which she said that the director "wanted to teach an important lesson.
 He wanted to say that you can't trust the enemy... in Lifeboat you see clearly that you can't trust a Nazi, no matter how nice he seems to be."

-Tallulah Bankhead called the criticism leveled at the film that it was too pro-Axis "moronic".
+She also called the criticism leveled at the film that it was too pro-Axis "moronic".

 Criticism was also leveled at the script for its portrayal of the African-American character Joe as "too stereotypical".
 Actor Canada Lee testified that he had attempted to round out the character by revising dialogue, primarily eliminating repeated "yessir"s and "nossir"s that sounded subservient, and cutting some actions.
 The overseas section of the Office of War Information's Bureau of Motion Pictures reviewed the picture and for these and other racial characterizations recommended that Lifeboat not be distributed overseas.
 An NAACP critique of the film condemned Lee's role unequivocally although praising his performance.
 However the Baltimore Afro-Americans review, while commenting on shortcomings regarding the character, praised both the performance and its role depiction.
-Historian Rebecca Sklaroff, while writing that Joe's role was more "tokenistic" than black roles in the wartime films Sahara and Bataan, noted that Joe was also depicted as compassionate, dependable and heroic, the only cast member stepping forward to disarm the second German sailor rescued.
+Historian Rebecca Sklaroff, while writing that Joe's role was more "tokenistic" than black roles in the wartime films Sahara and Bataan, noted that Joe was also depicted as compassionate, dependable, and heroic, the only cast member stepping forward to disarm the second German sailor rescued.

 Critics praised the film's acting, directing, and cinematography and noted with appreciation the lack of background music once the film proper begins.
 Still, studio executives, under pressure because of the controversies, decided to give the film a limited release instead of the wide release most of Hitchcock's films received.
 Advertising for the film was also reduced, which resulted in the film's poor box office showing when it was released in 1944.